aruneshmathur/aruneshmathur.github.io/index.md

 <p><img src="/files/pic_Fotor.png" id="mug-shot" alt="mug-shot"/> I am a researcher in the Data, Technology and Analytics (DaTA) unit at the <a href="https://www.gov.uk/government/organisations/competition-and-markets-authority">Competition & Markets Authority (CMA)</a> in the United Kingdom.</p>

-<p>I study the societal impacts of digital technologies, with an emphasis on data privacy, consumer protection, competition, and the governance of data-driven systems.</p>
+<p>I study the societal impacts of digital technologies, especially AI, with an emphasis on data privacy, consumer protection, and competition.</p>

 <p>Previously, I was a postdoctoral research fellow in the <a href="http://citp.princeton.edu">Center for Information Technology Policy (CITP)</a> at <a href="http://princeton.edu">Princeton University</a>.
 I was supported by a <a href="https://digital-lab.consumerreports.org/fellows/">Consumer Reports fellowship</a>.</p>